rwaldron/johnny-five/docs/led-rgb-anode-PCA9685.md

 # LED - RGB (Common Anode) PCA9685

-Demonstrates use of an RGB LED (common anode) using a PCA9685.
+Demonstrates use of an RGB LED (common anode) with the PCA9685 controller by setting its color to red (`#ff0000`) and making it blink.

 Run with: